DerGnomi/Tabletennis_Score_Display/README.md

 # Tabletennis_Score_Display

+I changed from Arduino IR controlled to a button controlled score display.

+My goal was to show the points of each team

+Now the Display is controlled by a portable console with 4 Buttons and 1 switch to turn off/on

-Controlling of two 7-segment numbers by a shiftregister (74HC595) with a portable Console
+The Display has two 7-segment digits controled by a shiftregister (74HC595)

 ## Getting Started